walmartlabs/lumbar/docs/plugins/module-map.md

 module after the `lumbar-loader.js` reference but before an loader implementation references.
 See [lumbar-loader](https://github.com/walmartlabs/lumbar-loader) for more details.

+## Preload and Depends ##

+As of 2.0 the module-map plugin supports `preload` and `depends` flags defined on individual modules.
+When defined these will either background or blocking load, respectively.

 ## Example ##

 This example is from the [sample todos app](https://github.com/walmartlabs/thorax-todos)